grapemoli/cmd_line_chess/README.md

 2. Dynamic / Linear Programming if possible
 3. NAMESPACES ??
 4. Implement undo/redo features
-5. Castling !!
+5. Implement Castling !!
+6. With the UI, reflect the board's printing such that the player who is playing is on the bottom.

 ## Savepoints
 1. Create UML [O]
 2. Determine representation of the Board / Pieces on the Board [O]
 3. Create Chess Pieces  <--
 4. Test Chess Pieces & Chess Eating
-5. Add pawn-transformation functionality
+5. Add pawn-transformation functionality <--
+7. Create Board representation <-- [O]
-6. Create Board
+8. Create Board builder
-7. Give option to reverse the printing of the board based on which player is playing
+9. Give option to reverse the printing of the board based on which player is playing
-8. Optimize the physical representation of the board
+10. Optimize the physical representation of the board

 ## Algorithms & Implementations
 ### Collision Detection and Game Over Detection